ParallelCS Start here

 An enterprise mandate: the platform team needs a launched inference product that holds a strict latency SLO while maximizing GPU throughput.
 Build (or extend a serving engine into) an inference service that implements a KV cache with paged memory management, iteration-level continuous batching, and a request scheduler that balances time-to-first-token against tokens-per-second.
 The deliverable is not a benchmark notebook — it is a directly deployable, hyperscalable product: a real public API and a clean playground UI, CI/CD, autoscaling across replicas, production observability for tokens-per-second and latency percentiles, security on the endpoint, and full marketing (landing page, pitch, demo) so it is presentable as a real product.
 Measure it honestly under load.
 The GPU is the most expensive thing in the building; idle cycles are a defect.
 We are not here to babysit it; ship it as a real product.

 Why it matters: Inference serving is where AI cost is won or lost; a 2x throughput gain is a direct margin gain for any company running models.
-Shipping a measured, SLO-holding inference server makes a builder a credible AI Infrastructure or Inference Engineer, one of the highest-paid frontier roles because it converts directly into saved spend.
+Shipping a measured, SLO-holding inference server makes a builder a credible AI Infrastructure or Inference Engineer, an in-demand frontier role because it converts directly into saved spend.

 The deliverable